 1. Type “create a restore point” in the search box located in the Windows Start menu or the taskbar.
 Click on Create a restore point.

 3. You’ll now have the list of all the system restore points you created.
-Select the restore point and click on the Next button.perform a system restore in windows 11
+Select the restore point and click the Next button.perform a system restore in windows 11

 When your PC is restored, try running the Command Prompt.
 If you cannot open and use the Command Prompt, try the next potential fix to resolve the issue.